Laura Clifford Barney: Activities

 She attended Les Ruches, a French boarding school founded by feminist Marie Souvestre.
 While continuing her studies in Paris, Laura met May Bolles (later Maxwell), a Canadian Baháʼí, and was converted to the faith in about 1900.
 Her mother converted soon afterward.
 In 1911, she married Hippolyte Dreyfus (married name Hippolyte Dreyfus-Barney).

-Laura Barney financed the visit of the Persian Baháʼí scholar Mírzá Abu'l-Faḍl to the United States in 1901-04, in order to propagate the religion there, and helped to publish the translation of his Ḥojaj al-bahīya.
+Laura Barney financed the visit of the Persian Baháʼí scholar Mírzá Abu'l-Faḍl to the United States from 1901 to 1904, in order to propagate the religion there, and helped to publish the translation of his Ḥojaj al-bahīya.

 In 1904 she visited ʻAbdu'l-Bahá in ʿAkkāʾ, Palestine, where she remained for about two years, acquiring a working knowledge of Persian and becoming a functioning member of his household.
 During that time she arranged to have ʻAbdu'l-Bahá's answers to her questions, mainly on philosophy and Christian theology, recorded by his secretaries.
 She collaborated with her future husband, Hippolyte Dreyfus, on the editing and translation of this work, and translated by Dreyfus as Les leçons de Saint Jean d'Acre, in French in 1909.
 In 1905-06 she visited Persia, the Caucasus, and Russia with Dreyfus.
 After their marriage in April 1911, when they both adopted the surname Dreyfus-Barney, she traveled extensively with him.